Reviews You Can Rely On

 Difficult to stuff into storage sack

 Nemo took the best qualities of the Nemo Fillo and scaled them down to create the Nemo Fillo Elite.
-At 3 ounces, the Elite packs a massive punch when it comes to comfort and support while still packing up into a tiny 0.4-liter package.
-The Elite's hybrid design starts with an air bladder core, layered by Primaloft padding, then surrounded with a soft jersey cloth pillowcase.
+At just 3 ounces, the Elite packs a massive punch when it comes to comfort and support.
+And yet, it manages to fold up into a tiny 0.4-liter package, tying both Sea to Summit models for the smallest packed volume tested.
+The hybrid design starts with an air bladder core, layered by Primaloft padding, then surrounded with a soft jersey cloth pillowcase.
 It's a great choice for backpackers, climbers, or mountaineers who want more than a plain inflatable and are willing to carry an extra ounce or two in exchange for much more comfort.

-The Fillo Elite deploys into a generous 15 x 11" pillow; however, we were disappointed by its thickness.
-At only 3 inches in height, it doesn't sit high enough for most side sleepers to get adequate cushion between the head, neck, and shoulders.
-Additionally, the stuff sack is also a bit too small.
-This allows the Elite to achieve an amazing packed size but makes it a bit difficult to shove the pillow into place.
+While it deploys into a generous 15 x 11" pillow, the thickness of the Fillo Elite left us disappointed during testing.
+At only 3 inches tall, it doesn't rest high enough for most side sleepers to get adequate cushion between the head, neck, and shoulders.
+If you desire more loft without adding too much weight, check out the compressible REI Co-op Trailmade Mummy Bag Pillow, which is a tad thicker and reasonably priced.
+The stuff sack of the Fillo Elite is also a bit too small.
+Though this helps achieve an incredible packed size, it makes it harder to shove the pillow into place.

 Read more: Nemo Fillo Elite review